STarrant/QuizChallenge/README.md

 * zzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzz.

-* zzz Website mockup image to be added
+* Website mockup image to be added testhigh

 ## Contents